Lightfarte History, Family Crest & Coats of Arms

 Early History of the Lightfarte family

 This web page shows only a small excerpt of our Lightfarte research.
-Another 163 words (12 lines of text) covering the years 1303, 1602 and 1675 are included under the topic Early Lightfarte History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfarte History in all our PDF Extended History products and printed products wherever possible.

 Lightfarte Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lightfarte have been found, including Lightfoot, Lightford, Lightfoote and others.

 Early Notables of the Lightfarte family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Lightfarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfarte family to Ireland

 Some of the Lightfarte family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfarte family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Lightfarte, or a variant listed above: John Lightfoot settled in Virginia in 1610; ten years before the "Mayflower"; another John Lightfoote settled in Virginia in 1623; William Lightfoot settled in Virginia in 1689.